 Hormones that are released during pregnancy can also exacerbate your back pain.
 The hormone relaxin causes the pelvis and the ligaments of the lower back to gain flexibility.
 This is in preparation for the delivery and can cause low back pain because of the added flexibility you are more prone to injury, which is why doctors say to take it easy.
-It could all be a combination of these factors but I would have to examine you, go over your medical history to get a proper diagnosis to create a personalized treatment plan during pregnancy and after if the need is there.
+It could all be a combination of these factors.
+Still, I would have to examine you and review your medical history to get a proper diagnosis and create a personalized treatment plan during pregnancy and after if the need is there.

 Treatment During Pregnancy

 There are several treatment options for back pain.
-During pregnancy is not the time to experiment with medications or back pain treatments that could cause a negative response or something else to your health.
-The goal during pregnancy is safety.
+Pregnancy is not the time to experiment with medications or back pain treatments that could cause a negative response or something else to your health.
+The goal during pregnancy is safe.

 Here are four safe therapies for managing back pain while pregnant:

-- Gentle exercise/s like walking and yoga helps alleviate back pain and can also generate an overall feeling of wellness.
+- Gentle exercise/s like walking and yoga help alleviate back pain and can also generate an overall feeling of wellness.

 - Physical therapy can decrease your back pain by strengthening the muscles.
-A physical therapist that has experience working with pregnant women is the best option.
+A physical therapist with experience working with pregnant women is the best option.